 Call Our Maryland Limousine Accident Victim Lawyers for a Free Legal Consultation

 After a limousine accident, you and other passengers might face very serious injuries that require intensive medical care, or you could have suffered a death in the family.
-For help seeking compensation for the harm you and your family faced, call the Law Offices of Randolph Rice’s Maryland limo accident and injury lawyers today at (410) 694-7291.
+For help seeking compensation for the harm you and your family faced, call the Rice, Murtha & Psoras’s Maryland limo accident and injury lawyers today at (410) 694-7291.
 Our attorneys offer free legal consultations on new cases.
 Call quickly, as the statute of limitations on your case might limit how long you have to sue.